 Yes!
 Rabbits Can Eat Carrots

 Rabbits absolutely can eat carrots!
-In fact, we’ve never met a rabbit that would hesitate to gobble up any carrot within its reach.
-One of the reasons for carrots’ popularity as a cartoon rabbit food is how readily real-life rabbits will seek them out in the wild; farmers and gardeners often need to put up protective fencing around their carrots to keep out nibbling teeth.
+In fact, we’ve rarely met a pet rabbit that would hesitate to gobble up any carrot within their reach.
+One of the reasons for carrots’ popularity is based on the cartoon rabbit food; however, real-life rabbits may not be that keen to seek them out in the wild, as their diet will be mainly based on grass and clover.
+Farmers and gardeners often put up protective fencing around their veggie gardens to keep out nibbling teeth.
+But rabbits may show more interest in the roots, seedlings, flower bulbs, seeds and even tree bark.

 Nutrition Facts for Carrots

-Carrots are rich in a variety of nutrients, according to Nutritionvalues.org:
+Carrots are rich in a variety of nutrients, according to USDA:

 How to Feed Carrots to Your Rabbits

 Carrots are one of the most versatile vegetables that you can feed to your rabbit.
-Starting at the top, you can rinse and trim the greens of carrots as a nutrient-rich supplement to your rabbit’s diet – and one that isn’t as high in sugar as the roots.
+Starting at the top, you can rinse and trim the greens of carrots as a nutrient-rich supplement to your rabbit’s diet—and one that isn’t as high in sugar as the roots.
+Your rabbit will love their carrot tops.

 Because of this high sugar content, we recommend peeling thin strips off your carrot to feed to your rabbit.
 Besides helping to moderate their intake, this has the added benefit of imitating the looks of a little pasta salad for your pet.
 It’s adorable to watch your bunny slurp up these carrot peel “noodles”, in our opinion.